 At Redshift, sometimes we’re approached by clients who say “We’ve come up with a set of requirements for our MVP!”
 In reality, it’s an enormous list of features.
 The implication is: we’ve thought about this and we can’t possibly eliminate any of these features from the list.
 When the conversation we should be having is exactly the opposite of that.

-I think it comes from a misunderstanding of the term MVP and is exacerbated by the tendency that many product managers have when they’re passionate about their product, which is biting off more than they can chew.
+I think it comes from a misunderstanding of the term MVP.
+This is exacerbated by the tendency that many product managers have when they’re passionate about their product.
+And that would be biting off more than they can chew.

-Why is it difficult for product teams to stick with the “minimum” in MVP?
+Why is it difficult for product design teams to stick with the “minimum” in MVP?

 It’s not easy.
 When you create a new product, you spend hundreds of hours thinking about it, and you think about all the features it will eventually have.
 You have to have the grand vision otherwise you wouldn’t have started your business and raised money for it.
 The difficulty is that the big picture can get in your way when it’s time to find the first step.
 You have to cut corners and create something that represents a watered-down version of where you want to go.